PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 Before we determine whether the Motley Fool is a pump and dump or not, we need to take some time to understand what it is and how it operates.

-The Motley Fool is an investment newsletter, media company, and stock recommendation service.
+The Motley Fool is an investment newsletter, media company, and stock recommendation service that has been around since 1993.

 Their primary revenue drivers are their subscription-based newsletters that focus on various aspects of investing in the stock market.